smallg0at/ping-octo-bassoon/readme.md

 This is a teamwork for BJUT's Networking Course Design, made in July 2024.

-This is a simple ping program.
+Built on top of code given by instructor, This is a simple ping program that tries to make everything implemented right.

 ## Installation